cvedovini/better-image-credits/readme.txt

  `before` and `after`).
 - Let the plugin automatically display the credits for you, before or after the content or overlaid above each image.
+- Use the widget to display the credits in the footer or the sidebars.

 See the settings page to choose how you display the credits, including the HTML used to build them.